REPAYE stands for Revised Pay As You Earn. This is a federal student loan repayment option that adjusts your monthly payments based on your income.

 Another difference from many other income-driven options is that REPAYE offers an interest payment subsidy.
 If your monthly payment does not cover accruing interest, the government will pay 50% of the difference.
 While you may pay more in interest over the life of a REPAYE program loan, you will pay less in interest thanks to this subsidy.

+Like switching to an income-driven repayment plan, you can talk to your student loan servicer about whether you qualify for REPAYE and how you can set up this payment plan.
+Be sure to recertify by the deadline every year.
+Your loan servicer will send you a reminder when your recertification deadline approaches.
 If you fail to recertify for the REPAYE plan, the DOE removes you from this payment plan.
 Any unpaid interest will be capitalized into the principal of your loan after you miss the recertification date and you will be placed on an alternative payment plan that does not consider your income when calculating monthly payments.
+Instead, you must pay your loan in full either:

 While this can be harsh, you can still choose another income-driven repayment plan if you qualify for it.
 You cannot get back on a REPAYE plan, including your original plan, but you may be able to set up a graduated payment plan, an income-based plan, or another option that works better than a standard repayment plan.